 Try to format your description nicely with the allowed HTML tags.

 <!-- Don't forget to attach in-game screenshots of your mod if applicable! --> <!-- You can remove this template if you have your own style. --> <b>Short description</b> <!-- Please provide a description for your mod --> <b>Features and bugs</b> <!-- Please tell users what features they can expect, and what pending issues still exist, if any --> <b>Installation instructions</b> <!-- Please explain how users can install your mod and what they need --> <b>Credits</b> Original model: <a href="https://link-to-original-model/">Vehicle Name by Author</a> (Permission given to modify)

 This overview is not exhaustive and depending on contents of your mod, moderators can ask you to provide additional relevant information.

-Your uploads main image must be an in-game screenshot or otherwise representative image of your upload.
+Your uploads main image must be an in-game screenshot (mandatory) or otherwise representative image (if in-game screenshots are not possible because of the mod nature) of your upload.

 Exceptions apply when its effects can not be captured in a screenshot or represented with a render.
 In this case, you are free to use other material as long as it depicts or represents your mod.